-In any event, depending on the type of finance documents involved, it may be that the committee’s attorney will need to request copies of the executed finance documents from the trustee.
+In any event, depending on the types of finance documents involved, it may be that the committee’s attorney will need to request copies of the executed finance documents from the trustee.
 Publicly available bond prospectuses typically only include summaries of the principal finance terms, so it is vital to ensure the fully executed terms are reviewed in detail.

 In considering the rights of creditors which are to be affected by the scheme, it is essential to identify the correct comparator.
-In the case of rights against an insolvent company, where the scheme is proposed as an alternative to an insolvent liquidation, it is their rights as creditors in an insolvent liquidation of the company . . .
+In the case of rights against an insolvent company, where the scheme is proposed as an alternative to an insolvent liquidation, it is their rights as creditors in an insolvent liquidation of the company. . . .
 Those rights may be very different from the creditors’ rights against a company which is solvent and will continue in business.
 In the latter case the creditors’ rights against the company as a continuing entity are the appropriate comparator.

 The correct valuation is of critical importance.
 In English law, the issue is particularly acute because a class of creditor (or shareholder) that emphatically falls below where the value breaks will be regarded as having no economic interest in the debtor and, therefore, generally will not be entitled to vote on a restructuring proposal (such as a scheme of arrangement, although that would not be the case in a company voluntary arrangement, which has been used infrequently for restructurings).
-Thus, ‘out of the money’ creditors will have little or no influence over the process (as discussed below).
+Thus, ‘out-of-the-money’ creditors will have little or no influence over the process (as discussed below).

-In the matter of Bluebrook Ltd and others EWHC 2114 (Ch), the debtors had initiated negotiations with both senior and mezzanine creditors, but ultimately proposed a scheme of arrangement with the senior creditors only.
+In the matter of Bluebrook Ltd and others, the debtors had initiated negotiations with both senior and mezzanine creditors, but ultimately proposed a scheme of arrangement with the senior creditors only.
 The scheme involved the transfer of the business to a new group of companies owned primarily by the senior creditors.
 This new group would assume almost all outstanding senior debt, leaving the mezzanine debt at the original debtor, which was now without any assets.
 The mezzanine creditors were not invited to vote on the scheme.
-The mezzanine creditors petitioned the court to exercise its discretion to refuse to sanction the scheme on the grounds that it was unfairly prejudicial to them.
+The mezzanine creditors petitioned the court to exercise its discretion to refuse to sanction the scheme on the ground that it was unfairly prejudicial to them.
 The debtor responded by arguing that it was not unfair because valuations showed that the value broke in the senior debt, and so the mezzanine debt was effectively worthless.
 The court agreed with the company that the mezzanine creditors did not have an economic interest that could be prejudiced, and for this reason (among others) sanctioned the scheme.

-Other tactics for a committee that is potentially ‘out of the money’ typically include other litigation options.
+Other tactics for a committee that is potentially out of the money typically include other litigation options.
 For example, the attorney should investigate claims that might be brought against the directors of the debtor (e.g., for their part in contributing to the debtor’s circumstances that have resulted in the necessity to restructure the debtor).
-The tactics and degree of aggression that are ultimately decided on, will depend on a full assessment of the merits of the case, including the costs of seeing through the disruption.
+The tactics and degree of aggression that are ultimately decided on will depend on a full assessment of the merits of the case, including the costs of seeing through the disruption.
 One factor in English litigation (unlike US litigation) that will have a large bearing on tactics is the general rule that the losing party will be liable to pay the legal costs of the winning party, as well as its own.
 The attorney should also consider the merits of threatening to petition the debtor for insolvency (with the consequential value destruction for the fulcrum class of creditor that such an eventuality will be likely to bring).
 An alternative approach may be for the committee to offer to buy out the more senior debt and provide new capital, thereby protecting their investment.